shawnferry/HOL7712-gitbook/README.md

 Oracle Solaris integrates Puppet, a configuration management solution that you can use to automate Oracle Solaris administration tasks.
-In this lab learn how to integrate Oracle Solaris file system, security, and virtualization features with Puppet to automate a simple deployment of a secure Oracle Solaris VM.
+In this lab learn how to integrate Oracle Solaris file system, security, and virtualisation features with Puppet to automate a simple deployment of a secure Oracle Solaris VM.
 Also learn how to deploy a simple application with Puppet.

 HOL \(Hands-on Lab\) Session \[HOL7712\]